eemani47/Performance-Comparison-of-OFDM-and-OTFS-in-Doubly-Selective-Wireless-Channels/README.md

 Open MATLAB and set the current folder to the project directory.

-## 10.1 Basic checks
+## Step 1 — Run the checks

-Run:

 ```matlab
 main('CHECKS')
 ```

-This performs the fast configuration and implementation checks.
+This runs the fast implementation checks.

-A narrow-mode delay-resolution warning is expected during this command because the quick check uses a smaller FFT and lower sampling rate.
+The narrow-mode delay-resolution warning is expected during this command because the quick configuration uses a smaller FFT and sampling rate.

-## 10.2 Estimate the runtime
+## Step 2 — Estimate runtime

-Run:

 ```matlab
 main('SMOKE','wide')
 ```

-This measures smaller versions of the studies and estimates how long the full simulation will take.
+This runs smaller versions of the experiments and estimates the time required for the full run.

-## 10.3 Run the complete project
+## Step 3 — Run the complete simulation

-Run:

 ```matlab
 main('AUDIT','wide','RESTART')
 ```

-This runs all 16 studies from the beginning.
+This runs all 16 experiments from the beginning.

-The longest studies are normally:
+The longest experiments are the OTFS experiment and the OFDM-vs-OTFS comparison.

-- OTFS;
-- OFDM vs OTFS crosswaveform comparison;
-- impairments.

-The final complete run used approximately 1.5 hours on the computer used for this project.

-## 10.4 Plot saved results
+## Step 4 — Regenerate plots

 After results have been generated: